RaamAnalyst/microsoft-style-guide/styleguide/a-z-word-list-term-collections/d/drop-down.md

 For other audiences, use *box* if you must name the UI element.

-Don't use *drop down* as a noun or verb.
+Don't use *dropdown* as a noun or verb.

 **See also** [Describing interactions with UI](~/procedures-instructions/describing-interactions-with-ui.md), [Formatting text in instructions](~/procedures-instructions/formatting-text-in-instructions.md)